tommander/mahjongg/DEVELOPMENT.md

 The screen has three main parts - top panel, game board and current tile.

 *Top panel* is a single-row panel that shows player's points and elapsed time.
-It also contains two buttons for basic navigation - "New Game" that reloads the page and effectively starts a new game, and "Help" for some basic game rules and license information.
+It also contains several buttons for game navigation and features:

+- "New Game" that reloads the page and effectively starts a new game,
+- "Help" for some basic game rules and license information,
+- "Highlight" to highlight open tiles,
+- "Undo" to go one step back in the tile-matching history, and
+- "Redo" to go one step forward in the tile-matching history.

 The last part is a language switcher in a form of a select (combobox).

 *Game board* takes up the rest of the screen and contains the tiles that the player plays with.